MarcusTL12/SpinAdaptedSecondQuantization.jl/docs/src/ccsd_example.md

 omega_aibj_ns
 ```

+!!! note
+    Sometimes it can be nice to save an expression for later in which case
+    the built-in `Serialization` package of julia can be useful.
+Here we
+    save the `omega_aibj_r` expression to a file with the same name which
+    so we can load it later in the code generation example without rederiving
+    it.

+    ```@repl 1
+    using Serialization
+    serialize("omega_aibj_r", omega_aibj_r)
+    ```

 The [`desymmetrize`](@ref) function returns three expressions.
 The first
 `omega_aibj_r` contains the terms it found redundant permutations of elsewhere
 in the original expression.
 These needs to be symmetrized to obtain the correct